 3 — The Principle of Prioritization

 The principle of prioritization centers on helping stakeholders identify which features of their product are the most critical to the success of the project and then focusing on those first.
-We use a MoSCoW prioritization model, which helps stakeholders think through whether a given feature of the product is a must-have, should-have, could-have, or won't-have.
+We use a MoSCoW prioritization model, which helps stakeholders think through whether a given feature of the product is a must-have, should-have, could-have, or won't-have.4 — The Principle of Decentralization

 The principle of decentralization centers on building distributed, API-driven architectures.
-This results in numerous benefits over monolithic architectures — namely independent deployability, platform and technology independence from component to component, distinct axes of scalability, testing granularity, decoupled maintainability, and increased architectural flexibility.
+This results in numerous benefits over monolithic architectures — namely independent deployability, platform and technology independence from component to component, distinct axes of scalability, testing granularity, decoupled maintainability, and increased architectural flexibility.5 — The Principle of Standardization

 The principle of standardization centers on avoiding proprietary solutions, favoring community standards, and adopting patterns wherever possible.
-This includes following coding style guides with linters (e.g., PEP8), adhering to specifications (e.g., API Blueprint, JSON-API), and designing software in a manner that promotes componentry reuse.
+This includes following coding style guides with linters (e.g., PEP8), adhering to specifications (e.g., API Blueprint, JSON-API), and designing software in a manner that promotes componentry reuse.6 — The Principle of Automation

 The principle of automation centers on building software in a manner that reduces opportunities for human failure.
-We want as much confidence as possible that our software continues to operate as intended when changes are introduced (accomplished via automated testing) and is easily deployable in the event of a hardware failure (accomplished through automated continuous delivery).
+We want as much confidence as possible that our software continues to operate as intended when changes are introduced (accomplished via automated testing) and is easily deployable in the event of a hardware failure (accomplished through automated continuous delivery).7 — The Principle of Verification

 The principle of verification centers on ensuring software is never built in a vacuum, and that all code undergoes multiple reviews before it's released.
 Test-driven development ensures core functionality has corresponding automated tests to avoid regression.
 Third-party static analysis of the code ensures styles and conventions are properly followed.
 Peer-review ensures all code is manually reviewed by at least one other engineer, and hands-on testing (actual humans interacting with the software) serves as our fourth layer of verification.